chrisxfire/chrisxfire.github.io/content/notes/asp.net/api/controller-based-apis/error-handling.md

     public IActionResult HandleError() => Problem();
     ```

-# Use Exceptions to Modify the Response
+# use exceptions to modify the response
 The contents of the response can be modified outside of the controller.
 > Documentation: https://learn.microsoft.com/en-us/aspnet/core/web-api/handle-errors?view=aspnetcore-7.0#use-exceptions-to-modify-the-response

-# Validation Failure Error Response
+# validation failure error response
 The error response from a validation failure can also be customized.
 > Documentation: https://learn.microsoft.com/en-us/aspnet/core/web-api/handle-errors?view=aspnetcore-7.0#validation-failure-error-response

-# Client Error Response
+# client error response
 Error results (HTTP/400+) are transformed into a `ProblemDetails` by MVC in web APIs.
 Its body looks like this:
 ```json
 {